This section introduces the Scalable Vector Extension version two (SVE2) of the Arm AArch64 architecture.

-To help compilers vectorize more effectively for these domains, SVE2 adds a vector-width-agnostic version of the Neon instructions in most of the fixed-point Digital Signal Processing (DSP) and media processing functionality.
+To help compilers vectorize more effectively for these domains, SVE2 adds a vector-width-agnostic version of the Neon instructions in most of the integer Digital Signal Processing (DSP) and media processing functionality.

 SVE and SVE2 are not an extension of the Neon instruction set.
 Instead, SVE and SVE2 are redesigned for better data parallelism than Neon provides.
 However, the hardware logic of SVE and SVE2 overlays the Neon hardware implementation.
 When a microarchitecture supports SVE or SVE2, it also supports Neon.
 To use SVE and SVE2, software that runs on that microarchitecture must first use Neon.